5 Ways To Recognize A Heart Attack

-Constant stress, a lack of rest and any other type of extreme bad habits aren´t helpful.
-People who have a sedentary lifestyle, don´t circulate their blood that often.
-Therefore, they develop health problems due to their inactivity.
+Constant stress, a lack of rest and any other type of extreme bad habits aren’t helpful.
+People who have a sedentary lifestyle don’t circulate their blood that often.
+Therefore, they could develop health problems due to their inactivity.

-There is no need to take drastic measures to avoid a heart attack.
+As you can see, there’s no need to take drastic measures to avoid a heart attack.
 The key is to have the most healthy lifestyle possible.
-Avoid any bad habits and most importantly learn to control your emotions.
-All of the above will considerably help prevent you from having a heart attack.